Mirroring: Self-concept

 Mirroring has been shown to play a critical role in the development of an infant's notion of self.
 The importance of mirroring suggests that infants primarily gather their social skills from their parents, and thus a household that lacks mirroring may inhibit the child's social development.
 Without mirroring, it may be difficult for the child to relate their emotions to socially learned expressions and thus have a difficult experience in expressing their own emotions.

 Empathy

 The inability to properly mirror other individuals may strain the child's social relationships later in life.
 This strain may exist because others may feel more distant from the child due to a lack of rapport, or because the child may have a difficult time feeling empathy for others without mirroring.
 Mirroring helps to facilitate empathy, as individuals more readily experience other people's emotions through mimicking posture and gestures.
 Mirroring also allows individuals to subjectively feel the pain of others when viewing injuries.
 This empathy may help individuals create lasting relationships and thus excel in social situations.
 The action of mirroring allows individuals to believe they are more similar to another person, and perceived similarity can be the basis for creating a relationship.
-As such, mirroring values is also important.